The story

 The inductive case is also simple and is a good opportunity to demonstrate doing proofs with typed holes.

-depending on the case, we reach the desired terms.
+Combined with Left or Right depending on the case, we

 lemConnexity (SS x) (SS y) =